Karolina Widerström: Medical career

 Widerström wanted women and girls to know more about their own bodies, to dress more healthily, and to receive the same rights and possibilities as men.
 She was especially active within gynecology and women's health.
-Her best-known work within her field was Kvinnohygien ('Women's hygiene'), which was first published in 1899, and reprinted in seven editions until 1932.
+Her best-known work within her field was Kvinnohygien ('Women's hygiene'), which was first published in 1899.
+It was reprinted in seven editions until 1932.

 Activism

+She worked with the Kvinnliga Läkares Förening (Association for Female Doctors).

 Concerned for women's health issued, she was a strong supporter of the Swedish Dress Reform Association and a vocal force in writing medical articles advocating against tight laced corsets, which at this point in time was a serious health issue.

 From about 1900, Widerström was active in the struggle to abolish the so-called reglementation of prostitutes, that is to say the forced registration and regular examination for venereal diseases of prostitutes, a system highly debated among women's rights activists at the time, which organized in the Svenska Federationen to oppose it.